fraterrisus/walkthroughs/phantasie-1/index.md

 If you walk S from Pineville around the mountains and then W, you'll probably come across a strange, bubbling pool of water.
 We won't find out what this is until the [Lizard Man Caves](#lizard-man-caves), but I'll tell you now it's the first of three Magic Pools.
 The Pools raise a random statistic two or three points on each character in your party.
 They're single-use only and there's no way to predict what stat will get raised.
 I haven't had too much luck trying to use emulator save states to scum for better results, but I will say that you may get a different result by tracing a different route and/or approaching the pool from a different direction, so I suspect that the random result is somehow seeded on the in-game time.

-The Cathedral is W of the Pool, or S of the Conley Inn (but that's the long way around).
+The Cathedral is W of the Pool or S of the Conley Inn (but that's the long way around).
 Plan on spending a fair bit of time in the Pineville-Cathedral corridor; it's an important place to do some early-game grinding.
 The encounters give a good mix of experience and gold, which should allow you to buy levels for your low-Charisma PCs.
 It won't take you too long to get into the rhythm of running the entire Cathedral, possibly two or three times, then heading back to Pineville to reap your rewards.

 Once inside the Cathedral, enter the main room to the S. It's surrounded by small chambers occupied by priests, each of which has a message for you.
 One demands a donation (note: no money will actually be removed from your accounts, as far as I can tell) then tells you to be "clean" before you talk to the High Priest.
 Another claims that the High Priest does not suffer fools.
 A third informs you that there are some teleporters here that you can use to "look around".
 The fourth door, in the SE, is locked, and the priest inside insists that they have "very few secrets."
 That's a funny thing to say when you're hiding behind a locked door.

 Try to open the locked door to the S of the main room.
 If you can't, there are secret passages in the SW and SE side rooms that lead to the same place: a short hallway full of teleporters.
-Much like the Dwarven Dungeon, I'm going to send you towards the easy loot first so you can repeat it as often as you want: take the NW teleporter, which brings you to the Crypt in the NW corner of the temple.
+Much like before I'm going to send you towards the easy loot first so you can repeat it as often as you want: take the NW teleporter, which brings you to the Crypt in the NW corner of the temple.
 Of the eight coffins, four of them have encounters and the other four are empty.

 This will be a step up in difficulty.
 Ghouls drain your MP and Apprentice Devils hit pretty hard (and can Stun), but you'll find items pretty often after combat which makes this a great place to farm equipment as well as gold and experience.
-The inner crypt (in the S) has a Medium Shield +1 and a Potion of Magic 7, both of which are worth stocking up on repeatedly.
+The inner crypt (in the S) has a Medium Shield +1 and a *Magic 7* potion, both of which are worth stocking up on repeatedly.

+> **Tip:** The game doesn't seem to pass any time if you stand in one place and take several actions.
+And you can't use potions in combat.
+So in principle, a *Magic* potion is just as good as a *Healing* potion so long as you have a living Priest that can cast *Healing* spells.

 There are three other parts of the temple that are worth exploring.
 The SW teleporter will take you to the NE corner of the map and a long N/S hallway.
 The first room W has a fight, and the second room E is empty.
 The third room W has some sly-looking orcs who offer to give you a key if you bribe them; take them up on their offer.
 The fourth room E has another combat (Barbarians).
 At the S end of the hall there's a door that can only be opened with the key from the Orcs.
 Inside are some Trollkins that you can bribe for Scroll #20.
 And no, you can't kill them and expect to find either the key or the scroll afterwards.